• +1-703-684-6777

 www.umilesnext.com

-In 2022, Integrity 3 entered the design phase.
-The aircraft is a two passenger, one pilot eVTOL medium range aircraft.
+In 2022, the medium-range Integrity 3 entered into the design phase.
+The aircraft is slated to be flown by one pilot and carries two passengers and their luggage.
 The aircraft has a maximum speed of 220 km/h (137 mph) and has a flight range of 125 km (78 miles).
 The empty weight of the aircraft is 1,000 kg (2,204 lb), has a maximum payload of 300 kg (662 lb) and has a maximum takeoff weight of 1,300 kg (2,866 lb).

 Integrity 3 eVTOL aircraft and ground transportation at a vertiport